yangfangs/physpetools/docs/docs/usage.md

 ## iview

-Annotating tree by iTol use iview module.
-Users can use iview command to color tree range by kingdom, phylum, class or order. the range annotation files can used in [iTol](http://itol.embl.de/), iTol is a very popular online tool for the display, annotation and management of phylogenetic trees.
+PhySpeTree provide annotating tree by iTol use iview module.
+Users can use iview command to color tree range by kingdom, phylum, class or order. the range annotated files can used in [iTol](http://itol.embl.de/), iTol is a very popular online tool for the display, annotation and management of phylogenetic trees.
 More detail with of iTol in [iTol help](http://itol.embl.de/help.cgi)